fabidesar1/CRUD/README.md

 <h3>Config .env variables</h2>

-Use the `.env.example` as reference to create your configuration file `.env` with your AWS Credentials
+Use the `.env.example` as reference to create your configuration file `.env` with your Credentials

 ```yaml
 MONGO_URI=